openwisp/openwisp-monitoring/docs/user/settings.rst

     }

-Or if you want to define a new metric configuration, which you can then call in your custom code (eg: a custom check class), you can do so as
+Or if you want to define a new metric configuration, which you can then call in your custom code (e.g.: a custom check class), you can do so as
 follows:

 .. code-block:: python